Chemical Foundations (11768.1)

 |2023||UC - Canberra, Bruce||Winter Term||30 May 2023||On-Campus||Dr Hilary Coleman|

 - Brown, Lemay, Bursten, Murphy, Woodward, Langford, Sagatys, George; Chemistry: The Central Science.
-Third Australian Edition, Pearson (ISBN 9781442554603).
+Fifteenth Global Edition in SI Units, Pearson (ISBN 9781292408767).
 Please note, an e-copy of this text will be accessible for free through Canvas during the semester.
 Hard copies are also available for temporary loan in the University of Canberra Library.
 If you wish to have access to the text beyond this unit, then it can be purchased at School Locker in the UC Shop (there may also be some second-hand copies obtainable).
-Alternatively, a custom e-Text option (ISBN 9781488624384) is accessible from the publisher which is significantly cheaper than the hard copy.
+Alternatively, an e-Text option (ISBN 9781292408774) is accessible from the publisher which is significantly cheaper than the hard copy.

-This manual contains the material required for the laboratory sessions throughout the semester and must be brought to all laboratory classes from Week 2.
-Electronic copies of the short documents for each individual lab/week will be provided on Canvas and must be printed and brought to each session.
-(Students are discouraged from using the softcopy in the lab on a device as the safety of the device cannot be guaranteed in a chemical environment.)
+This manual contains the material required for the laboratory sessions throughout the semester and must be printed in advance and brought to all laboratory classes from Week 2.
+You may choose to print either the full manual or the shorter weekly documents.
+Both forms will be available in advance on Canvas.
+(Students are strongly discourage from using the softcopy in the lab on a device as the safety of the device cannot be guaranteed in a chemical environment.)

 Submission of assessment items